How Diabetes Blood Testing Works

 Prediabetes is a health condition in which blood sugar levels are higher than normal, but not high enough yet to be diagnosed as type 2 diabetes.
 Roughly 1 in 3 adults in the United States have prediabetes, and as many as 84% of them do not know they have it.

-Patients with prediabetes have higher risk for developing type 2 diabetes, as well as other conditions such as heart disease.
+Patients with prediabetes have a higher risk of developing type 2 diabetes, as well as other conditions such as heart disease.
 However, it is possible for a patient with prediabetes to significantly lower their risk of developing type 2 diabetes through lifestyle changes.

 What Are the Most Common Diabetes Tests?